Tanzania Country Commercial Guide

 Last published date:

-eCommerce is not widely adopted in Tanzania.
+eCommerce is in a developmental stage in Tanzania.
 The online buying behavior of most Tanzanians is through social media pages where business outlets post their products and services, and the customer contacts the seller for delivery.
-The payment may be done on delivery or through mobile money.
+The payment is completed upon delivery or increasingly through mobile money.
+With growing internet penetration, eCommerce is rapidly developing.
+Currently, there are no specific regulations governing eCommerce in Tanzania.
+There are relatively few eCommerce developers in the country engaged in payment gateway and digital marketing solutions.
+In 2025, Tanzania’s eCommerce market was projected to reach USD $693.11 million in revenue, with an expected annual growth rate of 7%.

 Social Media Data